JCiroLo/anime-list/README.md

 - TypeScript
 - Vite

 ## Todo list

 ### Important features

-- [ ] **Add Infinite Scroll Support**
-  Create a generic `InfiniteScroll` component to handle infinite scrolling for paginated data, optimizing for large lists.

 - [ ] **Design Logo**
   Create a unique and recognizable logo for branding the website.

 - [ ] **Implement Lazy Loading for Images**
   Add lazy loading functionality for images to enhance loading times and improve user experience, especially on slower connections.

-- [ ] **Fix mobile experience**
-  The website is not currently responsive on mobile devices.

 ### Nice to have features